Parimal G. Patil

 Chair of the Department of South Asian Studies

 Parimal G. Patil is a philosopher and intellectual historian of religion who is interested in South Asian intellectual practices and their relevance to broader issues in The Study of Religion, Philosophy, and Area Studies.
 He is particularly interested in Indian Buddhism, its intellectual history in Southern Asia, and Buddhist, Hindu, and Jaina debates in aesthetics, epistemology, metaphysics, and philosophy of language.
 His current work includes a book length project on one such debate during the "final phase" of Buddhism in India, and articles on Buddhist narrative literature, epistemology, and philosophy of language.
 More recently, he has also become interested in classical South Asian literature and literary theory, and its relevance to historiography and religious ethics.
 Other research and teaching interests include, contemporary method and theory in the study of religion; Euro-American philosophy of religion; Sanskrit language, literature, and poetics; Hindu studies; and constructive work in the study of Hinduism, especially ethics and theology.

-Professor Patil is currently teaching and his last leave was 2010-11.
+Professor Patil is currently teaching.

 The Study of Religion